CodeGrades/codegrades.github.io/src/2020/grades/index.rst

 ------------------

 First and foremost the project must originate from the candidate.
-If this is not the case, it is counted as cheating and the candidate will be disqualified with no refund.
+If this is not the case it is counted as cheating and the candidate will be disqualified with no refund.

 The project is a vehicle to demonstrate *appropriate* use of some (and not